 - H.Con.Res.
 136 (97th): A concurrent resolution expressing the sense of the Congress that the United …

 - H.R.
 3600 (97th): Great Lakes Protection Act of 1982

 - H.R.
 3052 (97th): A bill to amend title XVI of the Social Security Act to …

 - H.Con.Res.
 109 (97th): A concurrent resolution expressing the sense of Congress with respect to the …

-From Jan 1975 to Dec 1982, Blanchard missed 422 of 4,881 roll call votes, which is 8.6%.
-This is worse than the median of 7.2% among the lifetime records of representatives serving in Dec 1982.
+From Jan 1975 to Dec 1982, Blanchard missed 427 of 4,901 roll call votes, which is 8.7%.
+This is on par with the median of 7.8% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information